Automatic layout of railroad diagrams: Introduction

-Finally, railroad-style layout can apply to more than just syntax.
-An extension of regular algebra gives Kleene Algebra with Tests (KAT), a powerful formalism for equational reasoning about programs \cite{KozenKleeneAlgebraTests1997}; a corresponding slight extension to railroad diagrams can illustrate KAT terms (e.g.~\autoref{fig:kat}).
-More broadly, structured, systematic layout remains an open problem for ubiquitous diagrammatic notations---program state visualizations, circuit diagrams, control flow graphs, etc.---and we hope railroad-style layout will lead to a unifying solution.
+Formalism has long served as a tool for clarity of thought and computational expression in layout research, and we follow suit.
+We hope that formal foundations will aid further study of railroad layout beyond our work and of its applications beyond syntax.
+As an example, an extension of regular algebra gives Kleene Algebra with Tests (KAT), a powerful formalism for equational reasoning about programs and control flow~\cite{KozenKleeneAlgebraTests1997}; a corresponding slight extension to railroad diagrams can illustrate KAT terms (e.g.~\autoref{fig:kat}).
+Recent work on the formal semantics of railroad diagrams and similar diagrammatic calculi~\cite{HinzeSelfcertifyingRailroadDiagrams2019,PiedeleuZanasiFiniteAxiomatisationFinitestate2023,AlurEtAlRobustTheorySeries2023} as well as formally verified web layout~\cite{PanchekhaTorlakAutomatedReasoningWeb2016,PanchekhaEtAlModularVerificationWeb2019} and pretty-printing~\cite{PorncharoenwaseEtAlPrettyExpressivePrinter2023} suggests several directions for future work.
+More broadly, structured layout remains an open problem for ubiquitous diagrammatic notations, and we hope railroad-style layout may play a part in a unifying solution.